-Our next meeting will be on Saturday 8 November, from 10:30 to 12:30, at Brighton Unitarian Church, New Road, Brighton.
+Our next meeting will be our AGM on Saturday 31 January, from 10:30 to 12:30, at Brighton Unitarian Church, New Road, Brighton.

-It will be our great pleasure to welcome Nick Hopkinson, editor of a major new work charting the history of Wilton Park, the Sussex venue that has played such a major part in shaping post-war Europe.
+Thank you to everyone who came to hear Nick Hopkinson, editor of a major new work charting the history of Wilton Park, the Sussex venue that has played such a major part in shaping post-war Europe.

-Nick will talk to us about the book and in particular Wilton Park's association with the UK’s entry into the European Community and the leading role it played in progressing the Single Market and enlargement.
+Nick talked to us about the book and in particular Wilton Park's association with the UK’s entry into the European Community and the leading role it played in progressing the Single Market and enlargement.

 Nick's work, The Policies and Power of Public Diplomacy, examines the higher-level discussions convened at Wilton Park since its inception in 1946.